 - Setting specific and attainable recovery goals

 - Helping you avoid temptations to break your sobriety

 - Introducing you to a new set of sober friends

 - Teaching you life skills like finance management

 - Just hanging out and being a friend

 For many individuals, a peer coach was the missing puzzle piece they needed to complete their long-term recovery plan.

-It’s easy to confuse the two, but the role of the peer coach is very distinguished from that of a sponsor.
+It’s easy to confuse the 2, but the role of the peer coach is distinct from that of a sponsor.

 For example, a sponsor tends to work within the framework of the 12-step method – the healing philosophy used in groups such as Alcoholics Anonymous.
 While sponsors have helped countless individuals overcome their addiction, those in recovery are typically encouraged to rely on the 12 Steps alone for their healing.

 A peer coach is licensed through the Substance Abuse and Mental Health Services Administration’s (SAMHSA) Recovery Community Services Program (RCSP) after completing 40 to 80 hours of training.
 Peer coaches collaborate with the person in recovery to help them make choices about the path that works for them.
 They’ll also devote more time to connecting the individual with community health resources, employment, housing, and other services.